hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 	```
 	$ sudo ./uninstall.sh
 	This script will completely uninstall Terraform Enterprise and Replicated on this system, as well as remove associated files.
 This includes the Replicated snapshot directory.
-Please back up /var/lib/replicated/snapshots if you wish to save those snapshots.
+Please back up /var/lib/replicated/snapshots if you wish to save them.
 	Do you wish to continue? (y/n)yes
 	Proceeding with uninstall...
 	Stopping and disabling the replicated services...